-Join Ron Davis for an in-depth discussion in this video Scorecards, part of Microsoft Business Intelligence Stack in Depth.
+Join Ron Davis for an in-depth discussion in this video Scorecards, part of Microsoft Business Intelligence Stack Essential Training.

 Scorecards.
 Scorecards in Microsoft are web parts that go into a web part page.
 We call that web part page in business intelligence a dashboard but it's really a web part page.
 In a scorecard Is designed to hold KPIs.
 So, the R definition in Microsoft Business Intelligence of Scorecard, is different than the definition we have in business, for what is scorecard is.
 Here, I'm showing you a couple of score cards.
 I'm going to show it to you, and then we'll go through and create it.